go-gitea/gitea/docs/content/doc/administration/config-cheat-sheet.en-us.md

 ### File log mode (`log.file`, or `MODE=file`)

 - `FILE_NAME`: Set the file name for this logger.
-Defaults as described above.
+Defaults to "gitea.log" (exception: access log defaults to "access.log").
 If relative will be relative to the `ROOT_PATH`
 - `LOG_ROTATE`: **true**: Rotate the log files.
 - `MAX_SIZE_SHIFT`: **28**: Maximum size shift of a single file, 28 represents 256Mb.
 - `DAILY_ROTATE`: **true**: Rotate logs daily.